MineKara/MineKara/README.md

 </br>

-I am a dedicated and ambitious professional with a background in Building Information Modeling (BIM) and a strong passion for data science.
-My journey in the construction and architectural industry as a BIM Specialist has equipped me with a robust foundation in utilizing technology to enhance project efficiency and collaboration.
-However, my true calling lies in the world of data science, where I aim to apply my skills and expertise to drive data-driven insights and innovations.
+Versatile BIM Specialist with a strong foundation in spatial data management and 3D modeling.
+Eager to transition into data science, bringing a blend of analytical skills, programming proficiency, and a passion for uncovering insights from complex datasets.
+Committed to continuous learning and staying current with evolving industry trends.
+Excited to apply spatial intelligence and technical expertise to solve real-world problems through data-driven solutions.

 <h3 align="left">Skills:</h3>